A Complete Overview of the 5 Production Stages of Making Denim

 Cotton’s quality is based on a set of physical properties, including staple length, fineness and maturity (known as micronaire), strength, and colour.

-Visit the in-depth member resource about cotton to learn more about each of cotton’s physical properties, and how they influence your denim.
+Visit the in-depth blog post about cotton to learn more about each of cotton’s physical properties, and how they influence your denim.

 Synthetic Stretch Fibres